CoinFabrik/on-ink-integration-tests/test-cases/caller/README.md

 | 1   | Attempts to get the account id of the contract caller |     ✅      | ✅  |

 ## Result

+This functionality is correctly implemented in both integration and end-to-end scenarios.